Take Me Home (Cher album): Promotion

 To promote the album, Cher recorded a music video for "Take Me Home" which was used as part of an exclusive TV special called Cher... and Other Fantasies.
 She also performed "Take Me Home" along with other two album tracks "Love & Pain" and "Happy Was the Day We Met" on The Mike Douglas Show.
 In 1979 Cher embarked on her first solo tour, the Take Me Home Tour, which was highly successful with two dates of the show recorded for broadcast, in Monte Carlo and at Caesars Palace in Las Vegas.
 For the latter performance, Cher was awarded "Best Actress in a Variety Program" at the 1983 CableACE Awards.

 Critical reception

 The Oakland Post wrote that "the range of her mastery is astounding...
 From the pop-disco extravaganza that is the title tune to the achingly personal 'My Song (Too Far Gone)'."
 Cash Box gave a positive review to the album, describing side one as a "devoted strictly to disco tunes, highlighted by the feisty title track," and Cher's vocal performances throughout the album as "aggressive, fluid, and more expressive than most of her recent recordings."
+Billboard recommended the album and considered "Love & Pain", "Take Me Home", "My Song", "Wasn't It Good" and "Git Down (Guitar Groupie)" the best cuts.